-Westonia townsite is significant in that it has the unique charm of being nestled inside a common of approximately 5,600 hectares of remnant bushland.
-Boodalin soak is situated in a natural setting of tranquil beauty inside the common approximately six kilometres west from the Westonia townsite.
+Westonia is nestled inside a common of approximately 5,600 hectares of remnant bushland.
+Boodalin soak is situated in a natural setting of tranquil beauty inside the common approximately 6km west from the Westonia townsite.
 It has great historical significance and was a resting place for travellers from York to Kalgoorlie.
 There is an outcrop of granite rocks in close proximity.
 The well is fenced in a cleared area surrounded by newly planted trees.
 The stonework is an example of a dry stone wall construction in a circular fashion.

-Situated 25 kilometres north of Tammin the granite outcrop is 341 metres high and covers 160 hectares.
+Situated 25km north of Tammin the granite outcrop is 341 metres high and covers 160 hectares.
+A good access road to the base of the rock which is surrounded by largely untouched York Gum and Jam acacia woodland.
 The flora strip at its base is an important haven for flora and fauna.
-A great picnic spot with toilet facilities.

 On the road « Rachel KendallMarch 25, 2012at 1:56 pm

 […] the shape of a wave, but knew it was too far off our track to go there, after some research I found Elachbutting Rock north of Westonia so we stopped at an information board nearby to check out how much of a diversion […]

 Wheatbelt, granite and wildflowers | AgriTapestryAugust 26, 2013at 12:05 am